Memory Commands

 --notes NOTES | Relationship observations |

-kernle -a claire relationship "Alice" --trust 0.9 --notes "Great debugging partner"
+kernle -s my-project relation add "Alice" --trust 0.9 --notes "Great debugging partner"

 playbook